Mukthiteja/CD/README.md

 <br>
 <h1>Description<h1>

-<p>Here we will see the execution of the lab program with commands.The commands is given for the ubantu system </p>
+Here we will see the execution of the lab program with commands.The commands is given for the ubantu system.

 <h1>Commands</h1>